stefanwest54/ReconLLM/README.md

 LLM-assisted automated reconnaissance and penetration testing framework Authorized use only.
 Only scan systems you own or have written permission to test.
 Unauthorized scanning is illegal.
-ReconLLM pairs automated network scanning (ping + nmap) with a Claude-powered analyst that guides you through the full penetration testing kill chain — from initial recon through foothold, privilege escalation, and intrusion.
+ReconLLM pairs automated network scanning (ping + nmap) with a Claude-powered analyst that guides you through the full penetration testing kill chain, from initial recon through foothold, privilege escalation, and intrusion.
 It runs suggested commands, extracts loot automatically, and persists notes and findings across sessions.
 Features

 LLM-driven analysis — A Claude analyst interprets scan results, tags findings by severity, suggests prioritized follow-up commands, and advances through engagement phases as evidence accumulates